 1. Privacy

-Firefox is the only major browser not made by a company that makes a profit from advertising and/or selling your personal information .
+Firefox is the only major browser that isn't made by a company that makes money from advertising and/or selling your personal data.

-There has been a lot of talk about websites that track users using cookies, and other nasty technologies that harm your privacy.
+There has been a lot of talk about websites that track users using cookies, fingerprinting, and other nefarious technologies that harm your privacy.
 But proprietary browsers from Google, Apple and Microsoft don't even need these tricks.

 We should start using browsers that are independent, and right now that means Firefox.